The Origin of Humanity: Who Was the First Person on Earth?

 From an evolutionary perspective, Homo erectus was a distinct species from Homo sapiens.
 Homo erectus was the first hominid species to migrate out of Africa and colonize other parts of the world.
 Homo sapiens, on the other hand, evolved in Africa and then migrated to other parts of the world, replacing Homo erectus and other hominid species

 In conclusion, it is impossible to know who was the first person on Earth because of the complexity of human evolution and the different beliefs and perspectives of different religions.
-While science provides evidence and theories about human evolution, myths and religious beliefs also play a significant role in shaping our understanding of the origins of humans.

-So if we can’t find complete answers in religion or science, can we perhaps find answers in technology?
+So if we can’t find answers in religion or science, can we perhaps find answers in technology?

 Technology and First Person on Earth